Safe & Secure

 Can I buy cryptocurrencies other than Bitcoin?

-Usually, you’ll have to trade your Bitcoins for these altcoins on a reputable exchange like Binance.
-However, as the industry matures, more “fiat pairs” are being introduced.
-You can easily buy Litecoin or Ethereum for USD, GBP, EUR, CAD, AUD, etc.
+Typically, you will need to exchange your Bitcoins for these altcoins on a trusted exchange such as Binance.
+However, as the business grows, more "fiat pairs" will be created.
+You can easily buy Litecoin or Ethereum with USD, GBP, EUR, CAD, AUD, etc.

 Doesn’t uploading your ID to an exchange kill the purpose of Bitcoin?
 Isn’t it supposed to be anonymous?

-This is indeed the catch with buying Bitcoins on an exchange.
-However, since that initial purchase would be linked to your credit or debit card anyway, it hardly matters much.
+This is certainly the problem with buying bitcoins on an exchange.
+But since that first purchase would be tied to your credit or debit card anyway, it doesn't matter much.

-If you really do want to go dark, buy Bitcoin directly for cash from someone you trust.
-Do keep in mind that all transactions are recorded on the blockchain, though, so you’re never 100% anonymous when using BTC.
+If you really want to embrace a dark existence, buy bitcoin directly for cash from someone you trust.
+But remember, all transactions are recorded on the blockchain, so you're never really 100% off the grid when using BTC.